Career / Career Progression

 After all, you might be ready for the cloud.
 No. The cloud isn't the solution for every IT department or every application, but it's something to investigate.

-For instance, General Electric was still supporting a 61-year-old server until they recently moved the applications to a hybrid cloud with Docker.
-You probably don't have anything that severe, but "just because it works" shouldn't be the reason to keep it.
-Just like "just because something is new" isn't the reason to invest in new technology.
-Many departments are waiting for Server 2016 to mature a little bit while keeping their stable Server 2012 R2, which is totally fine.
-But the time will come to upgrade, and you'll need to ask for the budget to do so.
+Just because something is new isn't a reason to invest in new technology.
+Many departments are waiting for Server 2016 to mature while keeping their stable Server 2012 R2, which is fine.
+But the time will come to upgrade, and you must ask for the budget.
 Get your numbers ready.

 Presenting Budgets to Executives

 It all comes down to IT being an expense for the organization versus departments that generate cash.
-When money is allocated, it's often given to the department that can make use of it to build even more revenue.
+When money is allocated, it's often given to the department that can use it to build even more revenue.

 By submitting this form you agree to receive marketing emails from CBT Nuggets and that you have read, understood and are able to consent to our privacy policy.